gabemansur/vuca-nators/README.md

   <ul>
   <li>
-    Raul:  (From Meeting) We tried to integrate the crypto market chart to the homepage too late, and it didn't work at first.
+    Raul: We tried to integrate the crypto market chart to the homepage too late, and it didn't work at first.
   </li>
   <li>
     Rachel: We did not focus as much on code integrations and functionality of different parts.